Why be Bayesian?

 Conclusions

 Regardless of whether you believe we exist in a deterministic universe or not, you will never have perfect state of knowledge describing your problem: uncertainty exists, so we need a sensible and safe way of accounting for it.
+It’s difficult to escape the implications of the Maths - for instance, in avoiding quantifying uncertainty, we are often making some implicit assumptions (the implications of which can be difficult to justify) that we may not want to propagate into our decision-making.
+There is generally a trade-off for apparent conveniences.

-Very large datasets may contain enough information to precisely estimate parameters in a model using standard machine learning methods, and so it becomes less worthwhile running simulations to characterise variability.
+Very large datasets may contain enough information to precisely estimate parameters in a model using conventional machine learning methods, and so it becomes less worthwhile running simulations to characterise variability.
 But how common are these big data problems in science and engineering?
 Sometimes large populations of data are better described as multiple smaller constituent groups, after accounting for key differences between them.
 Bayesian statistics has a very useful way of managing such problems by structuring models hierarchically.
 This method allows for partial pooling of information between groups, so that predictions account for the variability and commonality between groups.
 I will provide a detailed example of this in a future post.

 Boring, isn’t it?
 Writing, Fitting and Evaluating Bayesian Models All Day….